starikov-aa/zabbix-veeam/README.md

 Name: Veeam
 Expression type: Result is TRUE
 Expression: Veeam.*

-Name: Windows Service Startup States for Discovery Expression type: Result is FALSE
-Expression: Veeam.*
 ```

-2. Copy the script to a machine with VBRS, for example, in the ZabbixAgent folder
+3. Copy the script to a machine with VBRS, for example, in the ZabbixAgent folder
-3. Add to zabbix_agentd.conf:
+4. Add to zabbix_agentd.conf:

 ```
 Timeout = 30